 #3 Bergisel Ski Jumping Center

-You should go to the Bergisel ski jumping center not only if you were born with skis on, but also if you are not so fond of skiing.
-The architectural masterpiece also functions magnificently as a lookout tower, the panorama that opens from above is simply fabulous.
+You should go to the Bergisel ski jumping centre not only if you were born with skis on, but also if you are not so fond of skiing.
+The architectural masterpiece also functions magnificently as a lookout tower; the panorama that opens from above is simply fabulous.

 Interestingly, battles were fought here even before the place became a sports facility.
 At the beginning of the 19th century, the Tyrolean peasants clashed with the French and Bavarian occupiers and chased them away.